75lb/renamer-case/README.md

 0 directories, 2 files

-$ renamer --chain renamer-case --case camel *
+$ renamer --chain renamer-case --case camel --dry-run *

 ✔︎ one one → oneOne
 ✔︎ one two → oneTwo